hackermuffin/docker-minecraft-server/README.md

 The following command will run the docker container.
 By setting the `eula=true` you agree to the [Minecraft End User License Agreement](https://www.minecraft.net/en-us/eula).

-For console access, you will need to set the rconpassword environment variable, then connect to the server using a rcon client ([my personal choice](https://github.com/Tiiffi/mcrcon)).
+For console access, you will need to set the rconpassword environment variable, then connect to the server using a rcon client ([my personal choice](https://github.com/Tiiffi/mcrcon)) on port 25575 (or wherever you choose to map it).

 ``` console
 docker run -d \